-This Official Statement, including the cover page, the inside cover page and the Appendices hereto, is provided to furnish certain information in connection with the issuance and sale by the City and County of San Francisco, California (the "City" or "County") on behalf of the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) (the "District") of its Development Special Tax Bonds, Series 2021B (Federally Taxable) (the "2021B Bonds") and Development Special Tax Bonds, Series 2021C (the "2021C Bonds" and, together with the 2021B Bonds, the "2021B/C Bonds").
+This Official Statement, including the cover page, the inside cover page and the Appendices hereto, is provided to furnish certain information in connection with the issuance and sale by the City and County of San Francisco, California (the "City" or "County") on behalf of the City and County of San Francisco Special Tax District No. 2020-1 (Mission Rock Facilities and Services) (the "District") of its Development Special Tax Bonds, Series 2021A (the "2021A Bonds").
+The 2021A Bonds and any Parity Bonds (as defined herein) are collectively referred to herein as the "Bonds."

-Authority for the 2021B/C Bonds
+Authority for the 2021A Bonds

-The 2021B/C Bonds are being issued on behalf of the District, which was established by the Board of Supervisors of the City, pursuant to the following:
+The 2021A Bonds are being issued on behalf of the District, which was established by the Board of Supervisors of the City, pursuant to the following:

 - the San Francisco Special Tax Financing Law (Admin.
 Code ch.
 43, art.
-X), as amended from time to time (the "Special Tax Financing Law"), which incorporates the Mello-Roos Community Facilities Act of 1982, as amended (Section 53311 et seq. of the Government Code of the State of California) (the "Act"), - Resolution No. 196-20, which was adopted by the Board of Supervisors of the City (the "Board of Supervisors") on May 5, 2020 and approved by Mayor London N. Breed (the "Mayor") on May 15, 2020, as supplemented by Resolution No. 224-21, which was adopted by the Board of Supervisors on May 11, 2021 and approved by the Mayor on May 21, 2021, approving the First Supplement to Fiscal Agent Agreement and the issuance and sale of up to \$64,900,000 of special tax bonds in one or more series (collectively, the "Resolution"), and - a Fiscal Agent Agreement, dated as of May 1, 2021 (the "Original Fiscal Agent Agreement"), as supplemented by a First Supplement to Fiscal Agent Agreement, dated as of November 1, 2021 (the "First Supplement to Fiscal Agent Agreement" and, together with the Original Fiscal Agent Agreement, the "Fiscal Agent Agreement"), by and between the City and Zions Bancorporation, National Association, as fiscal agent (the "Fiscal Agent").
+X), as amended from time to time (the "Special Tax Financing Law"), which incorporates the Mello-Roos Community Facilities Act of 1982, as amended (Section 53311 et seq. of the Government Code of the State of California) (the "Act"), - Resolution No. 196-20, which was adopted by the Board of Supervisors of the City (the "Board of Supervisors") on May 5, 2020 and approved by Mayor London N. Breed (the "Mayor") on May 15, 2020, as supplemented by Resolution No. 565-20 adopted by the Board of Supervisors on December 8, 2020 and approved by the Mayor on December 18, 2020 (collectively, the "Resolution"), and - a Fiscal Agent Agreement, dated as of May 1, 2021 (the "Fiscal Agent Agreement"), by and between the City and Zions Bancorporation, National Association, as fiscal agent (the "Fiscal Agent").